aidenchia-taiger/char-recognizer/README.md

 - The `test.py` file is used to test the performance of the handwritten recognition alone, and hence it will not work on a directory of word or document images

 ## Authors
+**Aiden Chia**
-Aiden Chia, R&D Engineer, Taiger SG
+R&D Engineer @ Taiger SG office
 You may reach me via Slack or email: aiden_chia@mymail.sutd.edu.sg
-This is an individual project done during my 3-month internship with Taiger SG.
+This is an individual project done during my 3-month internship with Taiger.
 My direct supervisor was Abishek Pradhan.

 ## Todo
 - Accept document as input and applies some pre-processing & denoising